Martinjoh1/Ticket-Maker/README.md

 tickte_scanner.py: Contains the code that scans and compares the ticket to the CSV file

-Barcode_test.py :  Initial code for creating barcode
+Barcode_test.py :  Initial code for creating a barcode

 Qrcode_test.py : Code for creating a QR code